Adam Duvall: Miami Marlins (2021)

-Atlanta Braves (second stint)
+Second stint with Atlanta Braves (2021–2022)

-On July 30, 2021, Duvall was traded to the Atlanta Braves for Alex Jackson.
-Following the completion of a suspended game against the Braves and San Diego Padres on September 24, 2021, Duvall and Daniel Hudson became the first players in Major League Baseball history to play in two games for four different teams on the same day.
+On July 30, 2021, Duvall was traded to the Atlanta Braves in exchange for Alex Jackson.
+Following the completion of a suspended game against the Braves and San Diego Padres on September 24, 2021, Duvall and Daniel Hudson became the first players in MLB history to play in two games for four different teams on the same day.
 Duvall and Hudson were members of the Miami Marlins and Washington Nationals, respectively, when the teams faced each other on July 21, 2021.
 The Braves–Padres game on that same day had been suspended, and by the time it resumed on September 24, 2021, Hudson had joined the Padres and Duvall the Braves.

 In 2021, Duvall batted .228/.281/.491 with 38 home runs and 174 strikeouts and led the National League with 113 runs batted in.
 He had the highest fly ball percentage in the major leagues, at 52.69%.

 In Game 5 of the 2021 World Series, he hit a two-out, first-inning grand slam on the first pitch from starting pitcher Framber Valdez, giving the Braves a 4–0 lead.
-Despite his efforts, the Braves lost 5–9, sending the series to Game 6.
+Despite his efforts, the Braves lost 9–5, sending the series to Game 6.
 Nevertheless, the Braves won Game 6, giving the Braves their first title since 1995 and Duvall's first career World Series championship.
 At the end of the season, Duvall won the National League Gold Glove Award for right field.

 The Braves tendered Duvall a contract in December 2021.
 His salary for the 2022 season was decided by the arbitration process.
-He asked for $10.275 million and received $9.275 million.
+He asked for $10.275 million, but received the team's submitted offer $9.275 million when the arbitrator ruled in the Braves' favor.
 While pursuing a foul ball during a game against the Los Angeles Angels on July 23, Duvall tore the tendon sheath in his left wrist.
 The injury required surgery, which ended his season.